The valuation theory of deeply ramified fields and its connection with defect extensions: Preliminaries

 \subsection{The absolute ramification field}

 \begin{proposition} Take an immediate unibranched extension $(K(a)|K,v)$.
 Extend $v$ to the algebraic closure of $K$ and let $(K^h,v)$ be the henselization and $(K^r,v)$ the absolute ramification field of $(K,v)$ with respect to this extension.
-Then $(K^r(a)|K^r,v)$ is an immediate extension with
+Then the extension $(K^r(a)|K^r,v)$ is immediate with